 Our program is offered 100% online, so you can study anytime, anywhere!

-The faculty in the community development program work collaboratively across five partner universities, providing diverse perspectives on the field, which will provide you with unique experiences you couldn’t get when taking classes from just one university.
+The faculty in the community development program work collaboratively across four partner universities, providing diverse perspectives on the field, which will provide you with unique experiences you couldn’t get when taking classes from just one university.

 Learn more about how this program works within the alliance.

 This program serves a diverse student population who has a passionate commitment for social and economic justice and a desire to lead change that improves the quality of life in communities.

 - Those new to the profession, needing fundamental knowledge and skills to start a career in Community Development; and,

 - Mid-career professionals, needing to strengthen skills and/or obtain a graduate degree or certificate to advance.